google/googletest/googlemock/docs/cook_book.md

 ```

 The only requirement is that the type of the function, etc must be *compatible*
-with the signature of the mock function, meaning that the latter's arguments can
+with the signature of the mock function, meaning that the latter's arguments (if
-be implicitly converted to the corresponding arguments of the former, and the
+it takes any) can be implicitly converted to the corresponding arguments of the
-former's return type can be implicitly converted to that of the latter.
-So, you
+former, and the former's return type can be implicitly converted to that of the
-can invoke something whose type is *not* exactly the same as the mock function,
+latter.
+So, you can invoke something whose type is *not* exactly the same as the
-as long as it's safe to do so - nice, huh?
+mock function, as long as it's safe to do so - nice, huh?

 **`Note:`{.escaped}**